 This allows them to capture more business, where traditional insurers would reject a customer flat out.
 Herein lies the core of mature business data analytics – a remarkable level of nuance that enables businesses to make evidence-based decisions about previously intangible variables and influences.

-The right technology is nothing without the right people
+The right technology is nothing without the right people in business data analytics

 The key to analytic maturity boils down to one essential principle: analytic organisations hire analytical people.
 The real competitors hire the best and only the best will do.
 Capital One, who we mentioned above, employed what could only be described as an elite squad of data scientists to carry out simulations, and with the results, design products and offers.